-The New Westminster & District Labour Council offers two annual labour education scholarships to the CLC Winter School in Harrison Hot Springs. ** NEW in 2021!
+The New Westminster & District Labour Council offers three annual labour education scholarships to the CLC Winter School in Harrison Hot Springs. ** NEW in 2021!
 Indigenous Leadership Scholarship

 The Bob Fortin / Gerry Stoney Scholarship and The Joy Langan Scholarship for CLC Harrison Winter School are awarded to union members who are active delegates or alternate delegates in the New Westminster & District Labour Council.
 The Indigenous Leadership Scholarship is awarded to an active delegate, alternate delegate or member of an NW&DLC affiliated union who identifies as Indigenous (First Nations-status or non-status, Inuit or Métis).
 Scholarships provide the cost of registration for a CLC Harrison Winter School course and are based on shared accommodation, lost wages to a maximum of $1000 and travel costs where there is no alternative shared travel or public transit available.

 Application forms and eligibility rules are available at monthly meetings and from the Labour Council office.
 All applications must be received by September 30.